Victim & Survivor

 Q. Can I transfer my parole to another state if I owe restitution?

 A. You must pay off your restitution in full to transfer your parole to another state.
-Once you pay off your restitution your parole agent will request a receipt showing a zero balance to submit with your transfer papers.
+Once you pay off your restitution, your parole agent will request a receipt showing a zero balance to submit with your transfer request.

 Q. Can I be discharged from parole early if I owe restitution?